maxi07/Teams-Presence/README.md

 # Teams Presence for Raspberry Pi
 An open source python script to display your Microsoft Teams presence to an RGB LED panel.
-This project uses an [Unicorn pHAT for Raspberry Pi Zero](https://shop.pimoroni.com/products/unicorn-phat) combined with the latest version of the Microsoft Graph API.
+This project uses an [Unicorn pHAT for Raspberry Pi Zero](https://shop.pimoroni.com/products/unicorn-phat) combined with the latest version of the [Microsoft Graph API](https://docs.microsoft.com/de-de/graph/overview).
-It supports a variety of presence types, eg.
+It supports a variety of [presence types](https://docs.microsoft.com/de-de/graph/api/resources/presence?view=graph-rest-beta), eg.
    - Available = ![#c5f015](https://via.placeholder.com/15/c5f015/000000?text=+) Green
    - Busy = ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+) Red
    - Away = ![#FFF333](https://via.placeholder.com/15/FFF333/000000?text=+) Yellow
    - Out of office = ![#C433FF](https://via.placeholder.com/15/C433FF/000000?text=+) Purple
    - and a lot more!

-The Python script pulls the Microsoft Teams presence by using the Microsoft Graph API every 30 seconds and prints the result to console.
-The presence object will then be converted to a color, whill is displayed with the pHAT.
+The Python script pulls the Microsoft Teams presence by using the [Microsoft Graph API](https://docs.microsoft.com/de-de/graph/overview) every 30 seconds and prints the result to console.
+The presence object will then be converted to a color, which is displayed with the pHAT.

 <img src="https://raw.githubusercontent.com/maxi07/Teams-Presence/master/doc/teams-presence.gif" align="center" width="800"/>